Skip to content

 • Master At Level

-The SKU / Variant option ensures that only products that are a the bottom level in a master/variant hierarchy (the variant level) and products that don't have a master (SKUs) are affected by the enricher.
+The SKU / Variant option ensures that only products that are at the bottom level in a master/variant hierarchy (the variant level) and products that don't have a master (SKUs) are affected by the enricher.

 The Master At Level option ensures that only products that are masters (by definition these are products that have variants) are affected by the enricher.
 The level must be specified such that 0 means top level master, 1 means masters that are immediate children of top level masters and so on.